 I have decided to go full on ketosis.
 What is ketosis?
 Simply put, it’s the state your body gets in when it’s burning stored fat.
 The only way to get into ketosis is to drastically cut out carbs so that your body will have to burn something stored for energy, rather than the incoming carbs.
 Now, this is just an ultra simple explanation of what ketosis is.
-I recommend reading more into it before just diving head first.
-I have actually been on ketosis before in the past, I have read into a good amount and experimented with it myself to be comfortable enough to just do it.
+I recommend reading more into it before just diving in head first.
+I have actually been on ketosis before in the past, I have read into it a good amount and experimented with it myself to be comfortable enough to just do it.

 The most important thing for me though is that I still eat delicious food.
 I have dieted in the past just eating chicken breasts with no seasonings, lots of salads with the same dressing, bland soups, etc. I’ve done it all.
 But luckily for me (for all of us actually) we know much more about food and nutrition and have easy access to specialty ingredients, so that we don’t have to sacrifice flavor to be healthy.